PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_2.md

     return indexed.unstack(columns)
 ```

-This revised version of the function checks whether the `columns` parameter is provided and raises a `TypeError` with a clear error message if it is missing.
-This ensures that the function behaves as expected and provides a clear indication of the missing parameter to the user.
+With this modification, the `pivot` function now checks if the `columns` argument is None and raises a TypeError if it is.
+This ensures that the `columns` argument is required.
+The flow of interactions between the `index`, `columns`, and `values` parameters has also been revised to address the KeyError issue.

+You can use the corrected `pivot` function as a drop-in replacement for the buggy version to resolve the issue.